-NOTICE IS HEREBY GIVEN that the Annual and Special Meeting (the "Meeting") of LOMIKO METALS INC. (the "Company") will be held by means of remote communication, rather than in person, on Tuesday, December 6, 2022, at the hour of 11:00 a.m.
+NOTICE IS HEREBY GIVEN that the Annual and Special Meeting (the "Meeting") of LOMIKO METALS INC. (the "Company") will be held by means of remote communication, rather than in person, on December 19, 2024, at the hour of 11:00 a.m.
 (Eastern time) for the following purposes:

-- 1. to receive the audited financial statements of the Company for the fiscal years ended July 31, 2022 and the accompanying report of the auditors; - 2. to set the number of directors of the Company for the ensuing year at six (6) persons; - 3. to elect A. Paul Gill, Belinda Labatte, Eric Levy, Dominique Dionne, Sagiv Shiv and Lee Arden Lewis as directors of the Company to hold office until the next annual meeting of the Company, or until such time as their successors are duly elected or appointed in accordance with the Company's constating documents; - 4. to appoint Dale Matheson Carr-Hilton Labonte LLP, Chartered Professional Accountants, as the auditors of the Company and to authorize the directors of the Company to fix the remuneration to be paid to the auditors; - 5. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution of disinterested shareholders, the full text of which is set out in schedule "C" in the accompanying management information circular dated November 3, 2022 (the "Circular"), approving amendments to the 2021 Omnibus Incentive Plan; and - 6. to transact such further or other business as may properly come before the Meeting and any adjournment or postponement thereof.
+- 1. to receive the audited financial statements of the Company for the fiscal years ended July 31, 2024 and the accompanying report of the auditors; - 2. to set the number of directors of the Company for the ensuing year at four (4) persons; - 3. to elect Belinda Labatte, Dominique Dionne, Lee Arden Lewis and Mary E. Juetten as directors of the Company to hold office until the next annual meeting of the Company, or until such time as their successors are duly elected or appointed in accordance with the Company's constating documents; - 4. to appoint Dale Matheson Carr-Hilton Labonte LLP, Chartered Professional Accountants, as the auditors of the Company and to authorize the directors of the Company to fix the remuneration to be paid to the auditors; - 5. to consider and, if deemed appropriate, to pass, with or without variation, an ordinary resolution of disinterested shareholders, the full text of which is set out in Schedule "B" in the accompanying management information circular dated November 4, 2024 approving the 2024 Omnibus Incentive Plan; and - 6. to transact such further or other business as may properly come before the Meeting and any adjournment or postponement thereof.